Acoustic Neuroma Removal

 - Microsurgical removal

-- Concern that tumor size may become life-threatening
+- There is concern that the tumor size may become life-threatening

 - Hearing loss